trinodb/trino/presto-docs/src/main/sphinx/admin/resource-groups.rst

 Together, these selectors implement the following policy:

-* The user "bob" is an admin and can run up to 50 concurrent queries.
+* The user ``bob`` is an admin and can run up to 50 concurrent queries.
   Queries will be run based on user-provided priority.

 For the remaining users:

 * No more than 100 total queries may run concurrently.

-* Up to 5 concurrent DDL queries with a source "pipeline" can run.
+* Up to 5 concurrent DDL queries with a source ``pipeline`` can run.
 Queries are run in FIFO order.

 * Non-DDL queries will run under the ``global.pipeline`` group, with a total concurrency of 45, and a per-user concurrency of 5.
 Queries are run in FIFO order.